mjsanders/installomator_wso/README.md

 <img src="images/hub-iterm-3.png">

-and the app iTerm should be installed soon.
+and the app should be installed soon.

+**Confirmed installation and your are done !**

 If you keep the app selected in the Hub notice the change of the buttons:
 <img src="images/hub-iterm-4.png">
 now **Install** is replaced with **Reinstall** and **Remove**.

-Done !

 If you would click **Remove**

 <img src="images/hub-iterm-5.png">

-the app should be removed using the uninstall script.
+the app should be removed using the uninstall script.*(or other method selected for uninstall for this app)*

 ## Troubleshooting app installation
-In UEM you can find the installed Apps by selecting a Mac, click the Apps tab, and select 'All Apps' to see the inventory report.
+In WSO you can find the installed Apps by selecting a Mac, click the Apps tab, and select 'All Apps' to see the inventory report.

 You may be surprised to see two verions of the App installed:
 <img src="images/UEM-app-iterm-twice.png">
 Notice the two versions:
 1. version 3.5.2 is the app as found by inventory check
-2. version 24.06.18 is the UEM managed (payload-free pkg).
+2. version 24.06.18 is the WSO managed (payload-free pkg).

 The version 3.5.2 is related to the identifier `com.googlecode.iterm2' as reported by inventory:
 <img src="images/UEM-iTerm-inventory.png">

-The version 24.06.18 is related to the identifier `com.vmw.macos.iTerm' as reported by created by UEM when you created the internal app in the steps above:
+The version 24.06.18 is related to the identifier `com.vmw.macos.iTerm' as reported by created by WSO when you created the internal app in the steps above:
 <img src="images/UEM-iTerm-managed.png">
 Notice the different keys listed here, and the 'Install' and 'Remove' buttons

-*The same behaviour can be seen if the app verions installed by UEM is using its internal update mechanism.*
+*The same behaviour can be seen if the app verions installed by WSO is using its internal update mechanism.*

 If you would click on the Managed Apps section, only the payload-free version 24.06.18 would be shown.